sd-omkar/hpc_benchmarks/log.md

  - Blaze for SPMV with fording matrices

 ##Ang [IS THIS ON THE GPU ONLY?]:
- - SPMV with ViennaCL.
+ - SPMV with ViennaCL, cuSparse and CUSP.
 Data used: Hammad's fording matrices and matrices from theUF collection
+  * Benchmarking CUSP on K20x, and Intel Xeon
+  * Benchmarking cuSparse on K20x
+  * Benchmarking ViennaCL on K20x and Intel Xeon-Phi

 ##Naveen [CUDA IS THRUST, RIGHT?
 WHAT PLATFORMS ARE YOU GOING TO USE?]:
  - SPMV in CUDA and MKL libraries